What are swallowing problems?

-The speech therapist will help your child learn certain exercises.
-These will train the mouth and throat muscles to work together so your child can swallow.
-Your child may also need to learn how to change positions or how to put food in the mouth to be able to swallow better.
+Your speech therapist will help you learn exercises to train your muscles to work together so you can swallow.
+You may also need to learn how to position your body or how to put food in your mouth to be able to swallow better.

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Rhonda O'Brien MS, RD, CDE - Certified Diabetes Educator